Raphtory/raphtory.github.io/_posts/2023-04-25-Companies-House-Tutorial.md

 ### Finding quick statistics about our data via graphs in Raphtory

-With the Raphtory API, we can quickly find statistics from our data such as the number of companies the director was assigned to, the earliest/latest date the director was assigned to a company and the earliest/latest date the director resigned from a company.
+With the Raphtory API, we can quickly find statistics from our data about the director's company ownership history.
 <br>
 <br>
 ![]({{ site.baseurl }}/images/companieshouse/boardroom.jpeg)